 Medicare is the largest single health care payer in the nation (Medicaid has more enrollees, but it’s jointly funded by the federal government and each state; Medicare is truly a single-payer system, run by the federal government).

-- Just over 36 million of them were enrolled in Original Medicare.
+- Nearly 35 million of them were enrolled in Original Medicare.

 Read more about Medicare eligibility and enrollment or browse our Medicare FAQs.